 Save and close the file.

-This wraps up our guide.
-We hope you found these instructions helpful and easy to follow.
-If you have any questions or feedback, feel free to leave a comment below.
+That concludes our guide!
+We hope these instructions were helpful and easy to follow.
+If you have any questions or feedback, feel free to share them in the comments below.